anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Do you know what my favorite part of the game is?
-The opportunity to play.
+Quote: The road of excess leads to the palace of wisdom.

-By: Mike Singletary (basketball)
+By: William Blake